Contact:

 Hydraulic power packs: energy supply for tool-guided deconstruction

-Hydraulic power packs from Darda GmbH provide flow and pressure for concrete pulverizers, stone and concrete hydraulic wedge splitters, steel shear, combination shears, and Multi Cutters.
+Hydraulic power packs from Darda GmbH provide flow and pressure for concrete pulverizers, stone and concrete hydraulic wedge splitters, steel shears, combination shears, and Multi Cutters.
 Key criteria include power reserve, temperature management, hose management, and compatibility with the tools used.
 Proper matching enables short cycle times, reproducible splitting and cutting forces, and reduced downtime.
-Environmental aspects—such as the safe handling of hydraulic fluid—are an integral part of deployment planning.
+Environmental aspects – such as the safe handling of hydraulic fluid – are an integral part of deployment planning.
+Depending on the site, electric or low-emission drives can support indoor use and compliance with air quality limits.

 Practical checklist for the deconstruction of ready-mix concrete